ClarityCafe/Clara/.github/CONTRIBUTING.md

 We group commands by the following:

--``dev`` for Developer-Only/Bot Admin commands
+- ``dev`` for Developer-Only/Bot Admin commands.

--``main`` for core commands
+- ``main`` for core commands.

--``misc`` for third-party, non-essential commands
+- ``misc`` for third-party, non-essential commands.

-make sure to follow the categorization enforced or your PR will not be merged
+make sure to follow the categorization enforced or your PR will not be merged.

 ## Creating Commands